JohnUiterwyk/GeneticVision/README.md

 requires that OpenCV has been installed correctly.
 - Clone the GeneticVision project from the GitHub repo
 - Compile the project using CMake 2.8 or higher
+- Optional: You may need to set the path to a newer version of gcc if you are having issues compiling.
+You can do this by `$ export CXX=path/to/g++`
 - Prep a directory of images with proper naming conventions.
 - Execute an evolution run using the compiled binary and the prepared images